carlosmaniero/pygamii/docs/install.md

 To install Pygamii, you will need to clone the repository from git and install.
-We are working to provide the instalation via pip :)
+We're working to provide the instalation via pip :)

     $ git clone https://github.com/carlosmaniero/pygamii
     $ cd pygamii